Dual Credit

 Admission Requirements

 Please seek timeline from your High School Dual Credit RepresentativeEach high school has a timeline in which you are to complete the admission process and submit your paperwork to the high school.
-Eligibility into the program is determined by completing the application requirements and submitting qualifying test scores before the deadlines.
+Eligibility into the program is determined by completing the following requirements before set deadlines.

 1. Contact your high school counselor/liaison regarding dual credit at your campus.

-2. Complete the ApplyTexas application - Before the March deadline.
+2. Complete the ApplyTexas application - Before the first week of April.

-5. Complete online DCSO (Dual Credit Student Orientation) in ACES and submit Parent/Student consent form via Canvas in ACES.
+4. Review the online DCSO (Dual Credit Student Orientation) and submit Parent/Student consent form via Canvas in ACES.

 *Returning students: There is a possibility you may need to re-apply and/or take the TSI Assessment for continuing terms if you did not register for and/or dropped courses during the previous semester.
 Please seek guidance from your High School Dual Credit Representative.